noahehall/theBookOfNoah/0current/aws/0networking.md

   - domains can have public, and multiple private hosted zones
     - public: for public internet traffic
     - private: for internal AWS traffic
-      - e.g. if you want an alternative version of a site for IPs originating from a VPC
+      - e.g. if you want an alternative version of a site for IPs originating from a particular VPC
       - a single domain routing requests to multiple VPCs/different resources in the same VPC
       - `enableDnsHostnames` and `enableDnsSupport` must be true in the VPC config
   - use cases
-    - setting up prod, dev, staging at the _same_ domain
+    - setting up prod, dev, staging at the same domain
-    - let you test new application version without affecting production
+    - let you test new application versions without affecting production
   - steps
     - create a private hosted zone that points to a VPC
     - create a simple A record pointing to a **private** IP address within the VPC